TacBuild/tac-sdk/docs/sdks/assets.md

 **Methods:**
 - `clone`: Creates a copy of the token
-- `withAmount`: Sets the token amount (replaces existing amount)
+- `withAmount`: Sets the token amount in human-readable units (replaces existing amount)
+- `withRawAmount`: Sets the token amount in raw base units (replaces existing amount)
-- `addAmount`: Adds to the existing token amount
+- `addAmount`: Adds to the existing token amount in human-readable units
+- `addRawAmount`: Adds to the existing token amount in raw base units
 - `getEVMAddress`: Gets the EVM address for the token
 - `getTVMAddress`: Gets the TVM address for the token
 - `generatePayload`: Generates cross-chain operation payload with unified object parameters